 Benign Liver Tumors

 Benign liver tumors are relatively common.
 Most are asymptomatic, but some cause hepatomegaly, right upper quadrant discomfort, or intraperitoneal hemorrhage.
-Most are detected incidentally on ultrasound or other scans.
+Most are detected incidentally on ultrasound or other scans (in Imaging Tests of the Liver and Gallbladder).
 Liver function tests are usually normal or only slightly abnormal.
 Diagnosis is usually possible with imaging tests but may require biopsy.
 Treatment is needed only in a few specific circumstances.

 Hepatocellular adenoma is the most important benign tumor to recognize.
-It occurs primarily in women of childbearing age, particularly those taking oral contraceptives, possibly via estrogen’s effects.
+It occurs primarily in women of childbearing age, particularly those taking oral contraceptives, possibly via estrogen’s effects (1).